McGill-NLP/length-generalization/README.md

 ## Reproducibility
 Work-in-progress.
 The instruction to fully replicate the results will be released in the coming weeks.

+## Acknowledgement
+This repository is based on https://github.com/kazemnejad/pt_hf_base

 ## Citation
 ```bibtex
 @misc{kazemnejad2023:ImpactOfPeOnLengthGen,